WisedomChainGroup/WIPs/wip-8.md

 (discovery ping, RLPx handshake) packet does not match local expectations.

-Introducing forward-compatibility requirements as part of the Homestead consensus upgrade will ensure that all client software in use on the Ethereum network can cope with future network protocol upgrades (as long as backwards-compatibility is maintained).
+Introducing forward-compatibility requirements as part of the Homestead consensus upgrade will ensure that all client software in use on the Wisdom network can cope with future network protocol upgrades (as long as backwards-compatibility is maintained).

 ### Rationale